Religion in Scotland: Free Church of Scotland

 The second largest Presbyterian denomination in Scotland is the Free Church of Scotland with 10,896 people identifying as being of that church at the 2011 census.
-According to the Free Church, its average weekly attendance at a worship service is around 13,000.
+According to the Free Church, its average weekly attendance at a worship service is around 12,000.
 According to the 2016 Church Census, Free Church attendance was around 10,000 per week and amounted to 7% of all Presbyterian church attendance in Scotland.
 As of 2016 there were 102 Free Church congregations, organised into six presbyteries.
-A significant proportion of Free Church activity is to be found in the Highlands and Islands.
+By 2025, it had grown to 114 congregations.
+A significant proportion of Free Church activity is to be found in the Highlands and Islands, however a growing percentage of the Free Church of Scotland's congregations and membership is now within the cities and larger towns of Scotland, largely as a result of recent church plants.

 Scottish Episcopal Church

 The Scottish Episcopal Church is the member church of the Anglican Communion in Scotland.
 It is made up of seven dioceses, each with its own bishop.
 It dates from the Glorious Revolution in 1689 when the national church was defined as presbyterian instead of episcopal in government.
 The bishops and those that followed them became the Scottish Episcopal Church.

 Scotland's third largest church, the Scottish Episcopal Church has 303 local congregations.
-In terms of official membership, Episcopalians nowadays constitute well under 1 per cent of the population of Scotland, making them considerably smaller than the Church of Scotland that represents 6% of the Scottish population.
+In terms of official membership, Episcopalians nowadays constitute well under 1 per cent of the population of Scotland, making them considerably smaller than the Church of Scotland that represents nearly 5 per cent of the Scottish population.

+The all-age membership of the church in 2022 was 23,503 of whom 16,605 were communicant members.
+Weekly attendance was 8,815.
 The all-age membership of the church in 2018 was 28,647, of whom 19,983 were communicant members.
 Weekly attendance was 12,430.
-One year earlier, in 2017, church membership had been 30,909, of whom 22,073 were communicant members.
 For 2013, the Scottish Episcopal Church reported its numbers as 34,119 members (all ages).
+The 2022 census recorded 15,735 people identifying with it (along with many others identifying as other Anglican denominations, including 45,063 as Church of England; 5,600 as Episcopalian; 4,161 as Anglican; 1,374 as Church of Ireland; and 426 as Church in Wales).